 Applicants whose native language is not English (identified by the U.S. Department of State Bureau of Public Affairs) must provide evidence of English language proficiency.
 The English proficiency requirement may be fulfilled by meeting one of the following:

 Colorado School of Mines institution code: 4073.
 Students whose native language is not English must submit acceptable TOEFL scores as part of the application process.
 Mines requires a minimum score of 79 Internet-based test with minimum section scores as shown below.
 Tests must have been taken within the past two years to be accepted.

 |Subject||Internet TOEFL (iBT)|

-- Applicants who have completed their junior and senior years in a U.S. high school with SAT Verbal score of 550 or ACT English score of 23.
+- Completion of junior and senior years in a U.S. high school with SAT Verbal score of 550 or ACT English score of 23.

 - Applicants who have completed four years of high school in a U.S. high school.
 These applicants are subject to high school competency requirements, and ACT and/or SAT results.